lolguy91/KIF-But-More-Betterer/README.md

 1. **Pixel Data**: Following the header, the pixel data consists of 32-bit RGBA values for each pixel.

 ### Format Overview
-The Kernel Image Format But More Betterer (KIFBMB) is just a simple-ass binary image format.
+The Kernel Image Format But More Betterer (`KIFBMB`) is just a simple-ass image format.
 The file format consists of a header section followed by pixel data.

 ### Header
-The header contains two 32-bit integers representing the image width and height, respectively.
+The header contains two `uint32_t`s representing the image width and height, respectively.

 ### Pixel Data
-Each uint32_t after the header contains RGBA values for a single pixel.
+Each `uint32_t` after the header contains `RGBA` values for a single pixel.
 That is fucking it.

 ## License
-Kernel Image Format But More Betterer is distributed under the `GNU General Public License v3.0 (GPLv3)`.
+`KIFBMB` is distributed under the `GNU General Public License v3.0 (GPLv3)`.
 See the `LICENSE` file for more details.